newlisponrockets/newLISP-on-Rockets/README.md

 Source code for both the newLISP on Rockets framework and an example application, a blog that runs on Rockets.

 NOTE: This is a very early version of the code.
 To get the blog to work on a new server would require creating a database with various tables (Users, Posts, etc).
-At the moment I do not have any installation scripts to create such a thing.
-They will be coming later on, once the framework matures.
+To do so I have provided a command-line utility (setup-rockets.lisp) to set up the database for the first time.
+Make sure this script is not accessible publicly!

 Please check the blog for updates on the status of the project.